31. Glossary

 - Package

-A Package is a collection of files grouped together and given a name, that are focused on augmenting Sublime Text is some fashion.
+A Package is a collection of files grouped together and given a name, that are focused on augmenting Sublime Text in some fashion.
 The files are called Package Resource files.

 Package URL syntax always uses forward slashes as directory separators.